 Agency employee turnover increased from 5% in FY2009 to 11.4% in FY2010 and again increased to 12.9% in FY2013, the majority citing "better pay/benefits" as the reason for leaving the agency.
-In FY2013, this turnover rate compares to the overall state of Texas turnover rate of 18.9%.
+The turnover rate dropped in FY2015 to 9.8% which continues to compare to the overall state of Texas turnover rate of 18.9%.

 The turnover in pharmacist staff was much more significant from FY2000 through FY2012 when the agency went from ten pharmacists (non-management) in FY2000 to four pharmacists (non-management) in FY2012.
 This loss of pharmacist staff was especially disturbing since the pharmacist staff is a part of the succession for the Executive Director position, which is statutorily required to be a pharmacist.
 The reason for the high turnover rate can be directly attributed to an agency lack of funding for salaries.

-The 83rd Legislature funded the agency to hire four additional pharmacists, two field compliance officers and two Compliance Program Officers based in the Austin office.
-During the 2009, Legislative Session the legislature increased the salary range for a Pharmacist II to \$90,579 - \$149,456 and for a Pharmacist III to \$109,601 - \$180,842.
-However, even though the Legislature established these new salary ranges, the agency was not funded to hire pharmacists at the increased salaries and the budgeted the salaries do not even reach the entry salary of a Pharmacist II.
+The 83rd Legislature funded the agency to hire two additional staff pharmacists based in the Austin office.
+During the 2015 Legislative Session the legislature increased the salary range for a Pharmacist II to \$92,390 - \$156,256 and for a Pharmacist III to \$111,793 - \$189,069.
+However, even though the Legislature established these new salary ranges, the agency was not funded to hire pharmacists at the increased salaries and the budgeted salaries do not even reach the entry salary of a Pharmacist III.